 I love citronella candles, and you can find some with a pretty design that will also make your patio or back yard look great.
 These look really nice:

-I found some natural mosquito repellents that are deet free and safe.
+There are also some natural mosquito repellents that are deet-free and safe.
 BUZZ AWAY EXTREME is one of the best chemical-free insect repellents as it contains only natural ingredients: Citronella, Geranium, Lemongrass, Cedarwood, Peppermint, and other oils.
-It’s free from harsh chemical, artificial preservatives and toxins.
+It’s free from harsh chemicals, artificial preservatives, and toxins.
 Safe for kids as well.

 What’s your experience?
-Do you have any special “recipe” how to keep mosquitoes away naturally?
+Do you have any special “recipe” on how to keep mosquitoes away naturally?